 Other Commanders-in-Chief Link to heading

-There are other officers in the UDDF who are titled “commander-in-chief”.
+There have been other officers in the UDDF who were titled “commander-in-chief”.
 These senior officers are usually three- or four-star air, general, or flag officers.
-Despite their title, these commanders-in-chief are always subordinate to the Commander-in-Chief of the UDDF.
+Despite their title, these commanders-in-chief were always subordinate to the Commander-in-Chief of the UDDF.